Accessibility features in Cloud Pak for Data as a Service content and documentation

 Additional interface information

-The Watson user interfaces do not have content that flashes 2 - 55 times per second.
+The Cloud Pak for Data as a Service user interfaces do not have content that flashes 2 - 55 times per second.

-The Watson web user interfaces rely on cascading stylesheets to render content properly and to provide a usable experience.
+The Cloud Pak for Data as a Service web user interfaces rely on cascading stylesheets to render content properly and to provide a usable experience.
 If you are a low-vision user, you can adjust your operating system display settings, and use settings such as high contrast mode.
 You can control font size by using the device or web browser settings.